Assessments overview

 Use quizzes when you want students to check their own understanding — for example, after a lesson on nutrition basics, you might ask "Which macronutrient provides the most calories per gram?" with multiple-choice answers.

 Quizzes can be auto-graded (students see their results immediately) or reviewed by you manually.
+You can also set passing scores, enable retakes, and attach feedback to each question.
+See Create and configure quizzes for the full setup guide.

 Polls